containers/podman/contrib/systemd/README.md

  1. `systemctl --user status podman.socket podman.service`

 Assuming the status messages show no errors, the libpod service is ready to respond to the APIv2 on the unix domain socket `/run/user/$(id -u)/podman/podman.sock`

-### podman.service
-You can refer to [this example](https://github.com/containers/podman/blob/main/contrib/systemd/system/podman.service.in) for a rootless podman.service file.

-Note: replace `@@PODMAN@@` with path to podman binary, such as `/usr/local/bin/podman`

-### podman.socket
-You can refer to [this example](https://github.com/containers/podman/blob/main/contrib/systemd/system/podman.socket) for a rootless podman.socket file.